 The real estate sector can be a real mystery.
 Prices drive ever higher, drop, and then get back to soaring again with no apparent reason.
 Or is there a reason?
 There’s always something responsible for driving up housing prices.
-For Toronto, the spotlight has returned to detached housing, which pulled up the average price in 2019.
+For Toronto, the spotlight has returned to detached housing, which has pulled up the average price for the first half of 2019.

 “With recovery well underway in the detached housing segment, the residential real estate market is starting to fire on all cylinders,” says Christopher Alexander, Executive Vice President and Regional Director RE/MAX of Ontario-Atlantic Canada.
-“The more relaxed mortgage rules, in conjunction with today’s low interest rate environment, may serve to spark up the GTA housing market yet again.”
+“The possibility of more relaxed mortgage rules down the road – in conjunction with today’s low interest rate environment – may serve to spark up the GTA housing market yet again.”

 According to the Toronto Real Estate Board (TREB), over half of their districts report upward momentum in average price thanks to single-detached home sales.
-This is a major contributor to the uptick in average price, in over 50 per cent of the GTA’s neighbourhoods, according to a recent RE/MAX report.
+This is a major contributor to the uptick in average price, in over 50% of the GTA’s neighbourhoods, according to a RE/MAX of Ontario-Atlantic Canada report.

 The report looked at trends and developments in 65 TREB districts.
-They discovered detached home sales were up in close to 88 per cent of the markets.
-Between January and June 2019, 51 per cent of markets saw increases compared to last year.
+They discovered detached home sales were up in close to 88% of the markets.
+Between January and June 2019, 51% of markets saw increases compared to last year.

 Good Old 905

 The greatest increases were seen in the 905 area.
 The report indicates all 30 905 neighbourhoods saw an increase in both home-buying activity and rising sales of detached homes.
-Of those communities, 43 per cent experienced price appreciation.
+Of those communities, 43% experienced price appreciation.
 Meanwhile, in the once-dominant 416 area, 20 of the 35 districts experienced an increase in sales.
-Detached prices in these areas increased by 57 per cent of the 416 neighbourhoods.
+Detached prices in these areas increased by 57% of the 416 neighbourhoods.

 Back on Track

-Torontonian detached homeowners can let out a sigh of relief as detached housing has found its way back on track, with sales up from 2018.
+Torontonian detached homeowners can let out a sigh of relief as detached housing has found its way back on track.
+Year-to-date increases in sales are almost 17% ahead of last year.
 That is good news, and it indicates a return to more normal levels of home-buying activity.

 “Market share is also climbing, with detached homes now representing 45.7 per cent of all home sales in the Greater Toronto Area, up from 43.1 per cent one year ago,” says Alexander.

-So, it’s back to wondering why detached home sales have seen an uptick.
+So, it’s back to wondering why detached home sales are seeing an uptick.
 In this case, it’s all about greater affordability.
 However, RE/MAX also found the tried-and-true mantra “location, location, location” to be a factor as well.

 First-time and trade-up buyers are choosing to secure prime Toronto real estate before values are on the move again, especially in light of the stress test.
 The leader, when looking at the percentage increase in average detached home price, is the city’s east end, which includes North Riverdale, South Riverdale, Blake-Jones, and Greenwood-Coxwell (EO1).
-Here, the average price rose 15.2 per cent to $1,378,987.
+Here, the average price rose 15.2% to $1,378,987.

 Not too far behind is the always-popular Trinity-Bellwoods, Palmerston-Little Italy, Niagara, Little Portugal, Kensington-Chinatown, and Dufferin Grove (CO1).
-These popular neighbourhoods saw a 12.8-per-cent increase in average price, reaching $1,953,511.
+These popular neighbourhoods saw a 12.8% increase in average price, reaching $1,953,511.

 Rounding out the top five are: